 Comment on Mortgagea bility

-In our opinion, the subject lenders criteria. ts form suitable mortgage security at the stated level of value, subject to in ndividual
+opinion, that the subjects form suitable mortgage security at the stated levens will have their own individual lending criteria's, however.
+This should be suited to be supported by the subjects of the subject of the subjects of the subject of the

 Valuations

+Valuations

-Market value in present cor ndition £ 340,000
+Market value in present cor ndition £ 380,000

 Market value on completion n of essential repairs £ -

-Insurance reinstatement va lue £ 270,000
+Insurance reinstatement va £ 390,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)
+• rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Is a reinspection necessary ?
-Yes X No
+Is a reinspection necessary Yes X No

 Buy To Let Cases

-What is the reasonable rangementh Short Assured Tena ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £
+What is the reasonable rangementh Short Assured Tenal ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

-Is the property in an area w where there is a steady demand for rented accommodation of this type?
+Is the property in an area w here there is a steady demand for rented accommodation of this type?
 Yes No

 Declaration

-Signed Security Print Code [499111 = 9994] Electronically signed by:-
+Signed Security Print Code [552633 = 9750]

-Surveyor's name Wallace Kidd
+Surveyor's name Electronically signed by:- David Cree

-Professional qualifications BSc (Hons) MRICS
+Professional qualifications BSc MRICS

 Company name DM Hall LLP

 Address 3 Centura Court, Nasmyth Place, Hillington, Glasgow, G52 4PR

-Telephone Telephone 0141 887 7700
+Telephone 0141 887 7700

-Fax

-Report date 15th May 2024